skofic/data-dictionary-service/README.md

     - The *terms* document collection that will hold all terms.
     - The *edges* edge collection to store relationships between terms.
     - The *links* edge collection to keep track of term dependencies.
-    - The *topo* edge collection that holds the knowledge graph.

 You will see that in the `Services` *left tab* there is a *top tab* called `Settings`: this can be used to *customise* the general *settings*: